From the Kravice Waterfall to Medjugorje, Počitelj, and the Blagaj Monastery, these are the best day trips from Mostar, Bosnia-Herzegovina.

 Dervish Monastery In Blagaj

-People have built picturesque monasteries all over Europe, but this one definitely is among the most beautiful.
-This 16th-century Ottoman-style Dervish monastery sits comfortably at the base of a huge rock wall, while crystal-clear spring water calmly flows by.
+People have built picturesque monasteries all over Europe, but this one is among the most beautiful.
+This 16th-century Ottoman-style Dervish monastery sits comfortably at the base of a huge rock wall while crystal-clear spring water calmly flows by.
 It’s as magical a place as you’ll find anywhere in the Balkans.

-A number of restaurants line the river, excellent spots for a relaxing lunch.
+Several restaurants line the river, excellent spots for a relaxing lunch.
 Try a local trout dish!

 Stećci Medieval Tombstone Graveyards In Radimlja

 If you’d like to visit this fascinating historic site on one of your Mostar day trips, your best option would be the stećak (plural: stećci) necropolis of Radimlja near Stolac.
 Most of these ancient tombstones date from the late-15th century through the 16th century.
-This ancient graveyard contains more than 130 stećci, laid out in rows and featuring wonderfully intricate carvings, inscriptions and motifs.
+This ancient graveyard contains more than 130 stećci, laid out in rows and featuring wonderfully intricate carvings, inscriptions, and motifs.

 Blidinje Nature Park

-Also written as Međugorje, a name that means “between mountains”, Medjugorje is the number one Catholic pilgrimage destination in Bosnia and Herzegovina.
+Also written as Međugorje, a name that means “between mountains,” Medjugorje is the number one Catholic pilgrimage destination in Bosnia and Herzegovina.

 Previously a relatively poor wine-making town in the Herzegovina countryside, it has grown into a major religious destination since 1981.
 This was when the Virgin Mary allegedly appeared to six local kids.
 Some of those children, who still live there and are now adults, still claim to see Virgin Mary apparitions regularly.